Lemon Pecorino Brown Rice with Greens and Peas

 2. Sweating Aromatics: Cook onions gently to release sweetness.
 Add garlic later and cook briefly to avoid bitterness.

-3. Blanching and Freezing Greens: Boil well salted water, blanch greens 1 to 2 minutes, shock in ice water, squeeze
+3. Blanching and Freezing Greens: Boil well salted water, blanch greens 1 to 2 minutes, shock in ice water, squeeze, dry, chop, and freeze flat.
+It’s much easier to buy frozen spinach or mixed hearty greens and squeeze out the excess liquid.

 4. Benefits of Frozen Vegetables: Frozen vegetables are picked at peak ripeness, reduce food waste, and save prep time.